Loading...

 Skip to main content

-INIGO JONES (1573-1652), architect, born in London, son of a cloth-worker; studied in Italy, and, returning to England, obtained the patronage of James I., and became chief architect in the country; the Royal Chapel at Whitehall is reckoned his masterpiece; Heriot's Hospital, Edinburgh, is from his design; his style follows Palladio of Venice.
+Inigo Jones (1573-1652) was an English architect, born in London, son of a cloth-worker.
+He studied in Italy, and, returning to England, obtained the patronage of James I, and became chief architect in the country.
+The Royal Chapel at Whitehall is reckoned his masterpiece.
+Heriot's Hospital, Edinburgh, is also from his design.
+His style follows Palladio of Venice.